shambp/Matts-Cookbook/Savoury/Miso_Glazed_Salmon.md

     - get your veggies sorted
     - also would be yum for some miso soup on the side if that is your thing
 - After preheating
+    - If you are using roasted veggies like carrots or broccolini, throw them in 15 minutes before you intend to add the salmon
     - Bake your salmon for 15ish minutes or until your fish is done to your preferred donesness
         - Optionally, you can stop a few minutes before its done, crank the grill and brush it with some of the leftover marinade
+        - Keep in mind you literally CANNOT overcook salmon like ever, if you are not confident it is fine to air on the side of overcooked
 - Plate and eat!